Admission of International Students

 Our student exchange program is available to students from SPbU partner universities who plan to spend one or two semesters at SPbU.
 Tuition is waived under bilateral cooperation agreements.

-Invitations letters to enter the territory of the Russian Federation
+Invitations Letters to Enter the Russian Federation

 You can log into the ruID app using your Gosuslugi username and password.
 If you don’t yet have a Gosuslugi account, you can register during your first login to the app or in advance via the Gosuslugi portal.